-Samsung Galaxy Mega 5.8 vs Samsung Galaxy Note II
+Samsung Galaxy Mega 5.8 vs Samsung Galaxy Note II35

 The Samsung Galaxy Mega 5.8 and the Samsung Galaxy Note II have a lot in common, don't they?
 Both are massive, feature-rich smartphones that are made for multimedia consumption and large-screen entertainment.
 Both have Android running on them enhanced by Samsung with a dose of minor and major software tricks.
 But putting their specs sheets side by side shows that the Note II is superior to the Mega 5.8 in a number of ways.
 Does that translate into a better user experience in real life?
 Well, that's what we're here to find out, so let's fire up these behemoths and see which one's better!